pytroll/pytroll.github.io/index.md

 Other questions can be asked on the mailing list, on pytroll.slack.com or directly to Martin Raspaud: martin.raspaud@smhi.se.

+### Autumn Workshop

+The 2018 autumn workshop will be hosted by EUMETSAT, and will take place at the Headquarters in Darmstadt, Germany from November 26 to 30.

 ### Last Workshop

 Pytroll Workshop was at the Centre Météorologie Spatiale, Météo-France, Lannion, September 2017